Self, Craft, World: Intercultural Understanding for Visual Artists, Writers and Educators.

 Difference is that raw and powerful connection out of which our personal power is forged.

-What is intercultural understanding and why should it matter to visual artists, educators and creative practitioners?
+What is intercultural understanding and why should it matter to writers, artists, and educators?

-These workshops will delve into the lived implications of this question within the context of art thinking, art writing, art production, art teaching and art critiquing.
+This workshop will delve into the lived implications of this question within the context of a creative writing workshop, classroom & studio critique.

-We will use “the premise for any meaningful encounter across differences in which all parties involved recognize and engage with each other’s complexities, specificity, and dignity” as the working definition of intercultural understanding (IU).
-Intercultural understanding will be both the destination (it is the main learning goal of the class) and the journey (the process of cultivating it) of this class.
+An orientation to any encounter across differences in which all parties involved recognize each other’s complexities, specificity, and ultimately dignity.
+Intercultural Understanding names both the quality of this orientation and the process of cultivating it.